dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 data sets.
 For MRI, this means understanding the patient's age, recent/chronic diet/nutrition habits, medical status, etc.  So that inferences can be made across data sets.
-I.E. without spatial or temporal coherence, the hippocampus could be recognized in a axial image by an algorithm trained to identify hippocampus shapes at various ages, young or old.
+I.E. without spatial or temporal coherence, the hippocampus could be recognized in an axial image by an algorithm trained to identify hippocampus shapes at various ages, young or old.